-Every employee who received at least a satisfactory year-end evaluation and who is not at the top of his or her schedule will advance the equivalent of one step as per existing practice on January 1 of the following year.
+Every employee who received at least a satisfactory year-end evaluation and who is not at the top of his or her schedule will advance within his/her salary range one (1) step (as established in Addendum A) on January 1 of the following year.
 An employee at the top of his or her schedule shall be eligible for merit increases according to the existing practice.